-the EU statistical institute-published a first edition of its recommendation manual for foreign affiliates statistic.
-A second edition was published in 2009 and a third edition in $2012.^4$
+FATS disseminated by Eurostat and the OECD.
+In the European Union, the first regulations mandating the compilation of FATS were introduced in 2007.
+In July 2007, Eurostat-the EU statistical institute-published a first edition of its recommendation manual for foreign affiliates statistic.
+A second edition was published in 2009 and a third edition in 2012.4